The Met Office and the IPCC

 As one of the world's leading climate research centres, the Met Office Hadley Centre is a key contributor to the IPCC process.
 We have provided input to every IPCC report over the years and AR6 is no different.
 We have six scientists contributing in key positions across all three of the working groups, as well as many others as contributing authors or reviewers.
 Our observational datasets, climate modelling and numerous peer-reviewed papers from our scientists have also contributed to the reports.
 Our contribution draws on the breadth of the UK's climate expertise and our partnerships with research establishments across the UK and internationally.

 Professor Albert Klein Tank is the Director of the Met Office Hadley Centre.
-Following the release of the Working Group I report, he said:
+Following the release of the Working Group I report which sets out the physical science basis of climate change.
+He said:

 “This report paints the starkest picture yet of the global and regional impacts of climate change.
 Time is short to avert the worst impacts of climate change, but the report also reminds us there is no scientific reason to delay action.
 The case is clear.
 More focussed projections of future climate change are making some more optimistic outcomes even more challenging, and that should be a warning to all.